LSDRM/VMCGUI/APP/pyrcc5_README.txt

-pyrcc5 pour convertir un fichier .qrc contenant les ressources en un fichier python.
+This is useful only to add icons to VMCGUI
+Use pyrcc5 to convert a .qrc file to a .py file

-Exemple : pyrcc5 -o resources.py resources.qrc
+Example : pyrcc5 -o resources.py resources.qrc